Tip #508: Separating the Necessary From the Nice to Know

 The list can go on and on.

 Based on my train-the-trainer experiences in Croatia, Nigeria, Zambia, Kenya, and Jordan, these assumptions are pretty safe.
-The trainers who already understand adult learning principles and use participant-centered learning activities (and I have also met a few of them in these countries) can simply skip over any video they don’t need to watch
+There are some trainers who already understand adult learning principles and use participant-centered learning activities.
+I have met a few of them in these countries.
+They can simply skip over any video they don’t need to watch

 I know we want to give them an overview of the entire program and the materials associated with it.
 That would be the first video.